ShizukaDonaghue/melting-snowman/README.md

 ### Resolved Bug
 When font styles were added to `word_to_guess` variable, underscores for letters which were yet to be guessed did not print in the terminal of the deployed site.
 The issue was not seen in Gitpod.
 Various methods were tested and found that the underscores did not print in the deployed site if the font style was bold unless a background colour was added.

-Image showing how `word_to_guess` variable was printed in Gitpod.
+Image below showing how `word_to_guess` variable was printed in Gitpod.
 Underscores were printed in all font styles:
 <img src="docs/print-statements-gitpod.png">

-Image showing how `word_to_guess` variable was printed in the terminal of the deployed site using the same codes (but a different word as the word was randomly chosen).
+Image below showing how `word_to_guess` variable was printed in the terminal of the deployed site using the same codes (but a different word as the word was randomly chosen).
 Underscores did not print if the font style was bold, or if it is bold, a background colour needed to be added for the underscores to print in the deployed site:
 <img src="docs/print-statements-deployed-site.png">

 Since coloured letters are difficult to read without bold font style in the terminal of the deployed site, font styles have been removed from the variable so that the underscores are printed clearly in white for the letters which are yet to be guessed.